Princess Hilda of Luxembourg

-Princess Hilda of Luxembourg (Hilda Sophie Marie Adélaïde Wilhelmine de Nassau-Weilburg, Princesse de Luxembourg; 15 February 1897 - 8 September 1979) was a Princess of Luxembourg by birth and the Princess of Schwarzenberg by marriage.
+Princess Hilda of Luxembourg (Hilda Sophie Marie Adélaïde Wilhelmine de Nassau-Weilburg, Princesse de Luxembourg; 15 February 1897 – 8 September 1979) was a Princess of Luxembourg by birth and Princess of Schwarzenberg by marriage.

 Early life

-Hilda was the third daughter of William IV, Grand Duke of Luxembourg, and his wife, Infanta Marie Anne of Portugal.
-Her two eldest sisters reigned as sovereign Grand Duchess of Luxembourg and titular Duchess of Nassau: Marie-Adélaïde and Charlotte.
+Princess Hilda Sophie Marie Adélaïde Wilhelmine of Luxembourg was born on 15 February 1897 at Berg Castle, Colmar-Berg.
+She was the third daughter of William IV, Grand Duke of Luxembourg, and his wife, Infanta Marie Anne of Portugal.

+She grew up in the Grand Ducal family alongside her five sisters.
+Her two eldest sisters, Marie-Adélaïde and Charlotte, later reigned as sovereign Grand Duchesses of Luxembourg and were also titular Duchesses of Nassau.

 Marriage

-Princess Hilda married with Adolf, 10th Prince of Schwarzenberg (Frauenberg, 18 August 1890 – Bordighera, 27 February 1950) in Berg Castle on 29 October 1930.
-The couple shared a passion for agriculture, wildlife and botany and spent much of their time at their Stará Obora hunting lodge near Hluboká.
+Princess Hilda married Adolf, 10th Prince of Schwarzenberg (18 August 1890 – 27 February 1950) on 29 October 1930 at Berg Castle in Luxembourg.

+The couple shared a strong interest in agriculture, wildlife, and botany, and spent much of their time at their Stará Obora hunting lodge near Hluboká in Bohemia.

-They acquired Mpala Farm in Laikipia, Kenya, in 1933.
-Apart from bringing modern farming methods to the estate, Princess Hilda's husband built a hydroelectric power station there (some of the machinery was imported from his native Hluboká) and made exceptional improvements to his workers' living conditions.
-He inherited the family estates after his father's death in 1938.
-They did not have children.
+In 1933, they acquired Mpala Farm in Laikipia, Kenya, where Prince Adolf introduced modern agricultural methods.
+He also oversaw the construction of a hydroelectric power station—using machinery partly imported from Hluboká—and implemented significant improvements to the living conditions of estate workers.

+Following his father’s death in 1938, Adolf inherited the Schwarzenberg family estates.
+The marriage remained childless.